bhartl/bio-feedback/README.md

 ## Demos and Examples

-Demos, tutorials and examples how to use the code framework should be provided in the `test/biofb_unittest/`, `test/examples` `/notebooks` packages.
+Demos, tutorials and examples how to use the code framework should be provided in the `test/biofb_unittest/` and `examples` packages.

+### Examples in `examples`

+Several simple examples are implemented here, see the respective [README](examples/REAMDE.md) for details.

+### Jupyter-Demo Notebooks in `/examples/notebooks`
+There is some demo-notebooks used to demonstrate data-handling/analysis/visualization in `/examples/notebooks` for the *Melomind*, *g.tec Unicorn* and the *Bioplux* bio-sensory hardware.

+Please do not commit changes made simple due to execution of the notebooks.
+You can copy (duplicate) a notebook to `<nb-name>.local.ipynb`, the duplicated notebook with `.local` is excluded from git via `/.gitignore`.
+In that way you can quickly experiment around.

 ### Unittests in `test/biofb_unittest/<same structure as biofb-packages>`
 The module-structure of `biofb_unittest` is equivalent to the module structure of `biofb`.